pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Jupiter-Ace.md

 z88dk provides multiple console implementations for the Jupiter Ace - the ANSI/vt100 driver, the VT52/ZX Code driver and a native handler if memory space is particularly tight.

 For all versions, redefining the font is possible using the -pragma-redirect:CRT_FONT= command line option.
-For available fonts see the appropriate section for the [ZX Spectrum](Platform---ZX-Spectrum)
+For available fonts see the appropriate section for the [ZX Spectrum](Platform---Sinclair-ZX-Spectrum).